 See more templates and create your resume and cover letter here.

 Pro Tip: Research the restaurant online and mention something in particular that stands out to you.
 This is something a resume can’t include and will really catch their eye!

 Did you know that our resume builder software doubles as a cover letter builder, helping you write a professional cover letter for a fast food job description for resumes?
-Fore more, see this article: “35+ Successful Cover Letter Tips, Advice & Guidelines (With Examples)”
+Fore more, read our cover letter tips or find out exactly what to include on a cover letter.